People

 Charlie (Charlotte) completed her MChem at The University of Manchester (2018-2022).
 During the time, she undertook materials based research projects.
 She is now doing an interdisciplinary PhD based within the department for Earth and Environmental Science with Prof. Sam Shaw and Prof. Kath Morris and Dr Tom Neill, whilst being co-supervised by Dr Mike Baker.
 Her work focuses on developing U L3 and M4,5 -edge EXAFS, HERFD-XANES and RIXS capabilities for environmentally relevant uranium complexes, for decommissioning purposes.
 Charlie is part of a joint studentship funded by UoM and Diamond Light Source, where she is co-supervised by Prof Fred Mosselmans and Dr Konstantin Ignatyev.

-Charlie is utilising various X-ray spectroscopy techniques to develop novel insights into the rare-earth metals.
-Charlie acquired research experience during his placement year at Unilever and throughout his MChem project in the Barran lab.
+Charlie is utilising various X-ray spectroscopy techniques to develop novel insights into the f-block elements.
+Charlie obtained research experience at Unilever, during his placement year, and in the Barran lab, where he completed his MChem project.

 Previous Group Members